If you have been selected for the financial aid verification process, begin by watching the tutorial below to get basic information.

 Frequently Asked Questions about Financial Aid Verification

 - Verification is a process to validate the data that you supplied on your FAFSA.

 - If you are selected for verification, your college is required to collect and review documentation to verify the information you provided on your FAFSA.

 - The verification process is mandated by federal law requiring the Department of Education to randomly select students’ FAFSA records for verification.

 - Verification occurs to ensure that the information provided on the FAFSA is accurate.

-- In general about 30% of all students who apply for financial aid are randomly selected by the federal government for the verification process.
+- A portion of all students who apply for financial aid are randomly selected by the federal government for the verification process.

 - If you are selected for verification it does not mean you have done something wrong.